 AMQ JMS is part of AMQ Clients, a suite of messaging libraries supporting multiple languages and platforms.
 For an overview of the clients, see AMQ Clients Overview.
-For information about this release, see AMQ Clients 2.4 Release Notes .
+For information about this release, see AMQ Clients 2.6 Release Notes .

 AMQ JMS is based on the JMS client from Apache Qpid.
+For more information about the JMS API, see the JMS API reference.